-If we want to evaluate aesthetic experience beyond forms of value we already expect to find, we should look at what people actually do when they experience and discuss art together.
+If we want to evaluate aesthetic experiences beyond forms of value we already expect to find, we should look at what people actually do when they experience and discuss art together.

 I gave this talk at the 2017 CAA annual conference in Sarah Cook and Charlotte Frost‘s ‘Accelerated art history: tools and techniques for a fast-changing art world’ session.
-The talk focused on the kinds of things that people say when they’re discussing art, and what we can learn from observing those conversations in order to calibrate our methods of evaluation in the arts.
-A write-up is on the way, but until then, here’s a video of the talk with some of the references I mention.
+The talk focused on the kinds of things that people say when they’re discussing art, and what we can learn from observing those conversations in order to choose and calibrate our methods of arts evaluation.
+The main point is that given the basic philosophical problems of using objective measures to evaluate ostensibly subjective experiences, we should use empirical methods such as conversation analysis which are designed for studying interaction and participation to guide the tools and approaches we take to evaluating specific aesthetic experiences and situations.

 - Stefan and Katherine: Audio / Transcript.